 The staff is really nice too.
 Clare is my favourite staff because she is fun and she lets me have extra turns on the whiteboard.
 She is great to have around.
 She’s just awesome.
 She even talks to you in a nice way by helping you out at money!”

-Nowadays, many of our customers who attend our Learning and Lifestyle services barely spend time within the brick and mortar walls, they are out and about in the community doing what they are interested in.
+Many of our customers who attend our Learning and Lifestyle hubs barely spend time within the brick and mortar walls, they are out and about in the community doing what they are interested in.

 Brent Suhr is part of our Service Design team and he’s a big advocate for community inclusion.